日本語

 Figure of new research results Geological Survey of Japan

-Details of this study were published in Physical Review Letters on December 7, 2022.
+Details of this technology were published in Measurement on August 16, 2024.

 Newly developed radiation dosimeter